When you receive parcels from abroad, it is important to remember that customs clearance is required.

-Are you planning to buy something abroad and wondering how much you will have to pay?
+Are you going to buy something from abroad and want to know how much duty you have to pay?

 Product value + shipping cost